Summary

 - Cover Letter

-For more information regarding this recruitment, please contact:
+Who to Contact: For more information regarding this recruitment, please contact Diana Eberly at diana.eberly@kingcounty.gov

-Discover More About DNRP: Visit our website, explore an interactive map of our recent accomplishments and check us out at Facebook, X (formerly Twitter), LinkedIn, TikTok, Instagram, YouTube and Keeping King County Green News.
+Discover More About DNRP: Visit our DNRP website, explore an interactive map of our recent accomplishments and check us out at Facebook, X (formerly Twitter), LinkedIn, TikTok, Instagram, YouTube and Keeping King County Green News.

 Sign up for Job Alerts to be notified of additional career opportunities with King County.
-Select the Natural Resources category for DNRP opportunities and explore other categories of interest.Forbes named King County as one of Washington State's best employers.
+Select the Natural Resources category for DNRP opportunities and explore other categories of interest.

 Together, with leadership and our employees, we're changing the way government delivers service and winning national recognition as a model of excellence.
 Are you ready to make a difference?
 Come join the team dedicated to serving one of the nation's best places to live, work and play.

 Guided by our "True North", we are making King County a welcoming community where every person can thrive.
 We value diversity, inclusion and belonging in our workplace and workforce.
 To reach this goal we are committed to workforce equity.
 Equitable recruiting, support, and retention is how we will obtain the highest quality workforce in our region; a workforce that shares and will help advance our guiding principles - we are one team; we solve problems; we focus on the customer; we drive for results; we are racially just; we respect all people; we lead the way; and we are responsible stewards.
-We encourage people of all backgrounds and identities to apply, including Native American and people of color, immigrants, refugees, women, LGBTQ+, people living with disabilities, and veterans.King County is an Equal Employment Opportunity (EEO) Employer
+We encourage people of all backgrounds and identities to apply, including Native American and people of color, immigrants, refugees, women, LGBTQ+, people living with disabilities, and veterans.

 No person is unlawfully excluded from employment opportunities based on race, color, religion, national origin, sex (including gender identity, sexual orientation and pregnancy), age, genetic information, disability, veteran status, or other protected class.
 Our EEO policy applies to all employment actions, including but not limited to recruitment, hiring, selection for training, promotion, transfer, demotion, layoff, termination, rates of pay or other forms of compensation.